(Disclosure: Some of the links below may be affiliate links)

 What are their premium options?

 Both companies offer free services.
-And we are going to focus on these free services for the rest of the article.
+We will focus on these free services for the rest of the N26 vs Revolut comparison.

 However, it is still interesting to talk about the different premium options that both companies offer.